 These five assessments feed into the continuing iterative process to refine to the outcomes from the capacity outlook and time-sequential models.

-Throughout the engineering assessment process, the cost-effectiveness of transmission options is considered, to maximise their economic benefit.
+Throughout the engineering assessment process, the cost-effectiveness of alternative network and non-network options are transmission options is-considered, to maximise their economic benefit.

 Iteration of engineering assessment and market modelling